j0lly/Odin/docs/design.md

 * provide store agnostic calls to the datastore
 * able to retrive data over the dataset of DNS information

-#### cli
+#### api

-The cli is a convinient way to test the libraries and provide samples over data mining/storing/quering.
-It implement also the possibility to query a miner batch and retrive the actual state for the scan and the duration estimates.
+The api is a convinient way to test the libraries and provide samples over data mining/storing/quering. ***It implement also the possibility to query a miner batch and retrive the actual state for the scan and the duration estimates.***

 ###### requirements:

-* provides a command line interface to use and test both miner and facade.
+* provides an API interface to use and test both miner and facade.
 * query and exisiting miner job for scan time duration and estimation.
 * ability to produce small scan samples
-* ability to show samples data over the screen
 * store data in any of the supported data store

 ## Design